tsmith165/copy_file_path_and_contents/README.md

 ## Configuration

 This extension does not require any additional configuration.
 It works out of the box with the default settings.

+## Custom Keybindings

+Visual Studio Code allows you to set custom keybindings for extension commands directly within the IDE.
+To customize the keybindings for "Copy File Path and Content" commands:

+1. Open the Keyboard Shortcuts editor in VS Code by going to "File" > "Preferences" > "Keyboard Shortcuts"
+2. Search for the desired command by its name or by the extension name.
+3. Click on the "+" icon next to the command to add a new keybinding.
+4. Press the desired key combination for the custom keybinding.
+5. If there are any conflicts with existing keybindings, VS Code will prompt to resolve them.
+6. The custom keybinding will be added to your keybindings.json file.

+Feel free to customize the keybindings to suit your preferences!

 ## Feedback and Support